How To Get The Cheapest Ferry Prices

+How do I get the cheapest ferry prices?
+A question we get asked a lot here.
 Everyone wants a bargain and no one likes paying more than they have to.
 Just like planes and trains, ferry prices vary on when you are travelling and availability.
 The busier the route or the time of sailing the less likely you are going to be getting the “from” price.

 - Book as far as in advance as possible.
 The earlier you book the better the deal you are likely to get.
-Last minute deals are rare on ferries, so don’t be hoping prices will fall, they are more likely to rise
+Last minute deals are rare on ferries, so don’t be hoping prices will fall, they are more likely to rise.

 - This is really important on overnight sailings that require a cabin – The cheapest cabins tend to sell out the quickest.

-- Some operators offer a 10% reduction on sailings book 60 day in advance
+- Some operators offer a 10% reduction on sailings book 60 day in advance.

 - Travel in packs!